-For nine months prior to starting our life on the road we diligently and with a steadfast focus saved our butts off, living to a tight strict budget.
-We saved to have both enough money in the bank to travel for twelve months (without needing to stop and work) and to have additional funds for emergencies or major unforseen events.
-Our article Saving to Caravan Australia talks in detail about what steps we took to reach our savings goals and provides ideas on how you could do the same.
+For nine months prior to starting our life on the road we diligently and with a steadfast focus saved our butts off, living to a strict budget.
+We saved to have both enough money in the bank to travel for twelve months (without needing to stop and work) and to have additional funds for emergencies or major unforeseen events.
+Our article How to Save Money to Caravan Australia talks in detail about what steps we took to reach our savings goals and provides ideas on how you could do the same.

 When deciding how much we needed to save, prior to starting our life caravanning Australia, we decided what our weekly budget would be; $500 per week all inclusive with $400 living expenses and $100 for things like insurances and registrations.
-In our article Budgeting for Ongoing Travel Around Australia we discuss how we reached our budget amount as well as provide tips on how you can decide yours and strategies to help you keep to the budget you decide.
+In our article How Much To Travel Around Australia we discuss how we reached our budget amount as well as provide tips on how you can decide yours and strategies to help you keep to the budget you decide.

 Heading off that first day, 27 November 2017, I felt financially we had our bases covered.
 We had enough in savings to very comfortably travel for six months without having to consider working and with due care twelve months would be highly possible.
 This month, August 2018 brings us to ten months caravanning Australia, sticking to our $500 weekly budget and so far we haven’t needed to work.

 Well six months came and went (felt like a few weeks!) having had enjoyed four months in Tasmania and then two months travelling through the Gippslands of Victoria and the NSW South Coast.
 At the time, 6 Months Caravanning Australia, we did a thorough check of our money situation and found we had spent only $11.16 per week over our budget.
 We also concluded that our strict budget hadn’t impeded our experience or enjoyment of living on the road and it was then we decided we could continue travelling for another six months without needing to work.
 Happy days!